Compiling

 include is a header file that calls for the stdio (standard input output) library to be called into the program.

-Write your program in C. The compiler transforms the program from C into LLVM, and then from LLVM into Assembly
+You write your program in C. The compiler transforms the program from C into LLVM, and then from LLVM into Assembly

 Desktop